PennLINC/PennLINC.github.io/docs/DataTasks/FetchingYourData.md

   2. Your computer is on the [UPHS VPN](/docs/cubic/cubic.md#setting-up-your-account) or the [PMACS VPN](/docs/PMACS/pmacs.md#logging-in-to-pmacs-lpc)
   3. You have datalad, git and git-annex installed on your computer
+  4. You have verified that you have your PMACS accound set up (see above section)

 If these conditions are met, you're ready to access some data!
 Suppose I'd like to see the regional time series data for CCNP.
 Checking the